zwong91/open-r1/README.md

 The goal of this repo is to build the missing pieces of the R1 pipeline such that everybody can reproduce and build on top of it.
 The project is simple by design and mostly consists of:

 - `src/open_r1` contains the scripts to train and evaluate models as well generate synthetic data:
-    - `grpo.py`: trains a model with GRPO on a given dataset
+    - `grpo.py`: trains a model with GRPO on a given dataset.
-    - `sft.py`: simple SFT of a model on a dataset
+    - `sft.py`: simple SFT of a model on a dataset.
-    - `evaluate.py`: evaluates a model on the R1 benchmarks
+    - `evaluate.py`: evaluates a model on the R1 benchmarks.
-    - `generate`: contains the Slurm and Distilabel scripts to generate synthetic data with a model
+    - `generate.py`: generate synthetic data from a model using [Distilabel](https://github.com/argilla-io/distilabel).
 - `Makefile` contains an easy to run command for each step in the R1 pipeline leveraging the scipts above.

 ### Plan of attack